foxzyt/Sapphire/README.md

 # **Sapphire 💎**

 ## About the Project ##
-### Sapphire is an interpreted programming language, developed with a focus on simplicity and clarity.
+### Sapphire is an compiled programming language, developed with a focus on simplicity and clarity.
 Currently in its interpretation phase, the project is evolving to become a compiled language, aiming for higher performance and optimization. ###

 ## With Sapphire, you can: ##